 Step 6: Disc brake cleaning

 If you have disc brakes, the final step is to remove all residues from your disc brakes.
 When cleaning your bike, residues of the cleaning products may end on your rotors creating a squeaking sound when you’re trying to brake.
-Spray Disc brake cleaner on the rotors or (even better) on a clean cloth and remove any residues with a cloth.
+Spray Brake Booster on the rotors or (even better) on a clean cloth and remove any residues with a cloth.